Isudoxan/ShopApp/README.md

 ## Settings
 - Theme switcher: **Light / Dark / System**.
 - The selected theme is applied throughout the app and saved for future sessions.

+---

+## Project Details
+- **Languages & Frameworks:** Swift, SwiftUI, UIKit, Combine
+- **Architecture:** MVVM
+- **Minimum iOS Version:** 16.0
+- **Dependencies:** None (or list if any)
+- **Author / Maintainer:** [Your Name]

+---

+## Future Improvements / To-Do
+1. Add product prices to the Favorites page.
+2. Disable ‹ › buttons in web controller immediately when clicked, not only after page load.
+3. Disable ‹ › buttons when an error page is displayed.
+4. Consider removing `AppCoordinator` and using only `AppState`.
+5. Pass only necessary data (e.g., products) to dependent classes instead of the whole `AppCoordinator`.
+6. Keep views simple: depend only on ViewModels, not on ViewModels & AppCoordinator.
+7. Extract complicated logic from views into variables, functions, or separate files.
+8. `ProductCardView` should not contain any logic; pass events to parent view/ViewModel.
+9. Add web-view site title to the navigation bar.
+10. In `SettingsManager`, merge `AppTheme` and `ColorScheme` enums to avoid duplication (use an extension).